 This is the lazy girl’s guide to spring cleaning.

 You can do it all in a weekend, and you’ll still have time to grab a margarita on the patio of your favorite restaurant.
-Or catch up on the latest episode of Scandal.
+Or catch up on the latest episode of The Last of Us.
 Or both.
 We’re gonna focus on the items that will make an impact, ignore the ones that won’t, and high five each other for letting go of unrealistic expectations.

 This is my kind of spring cleaning.